Our programs

 Awamaki’s service learning projects are not designed as one-off volunteer activities.
 They are shaped by ongoing relationships with artisan cooperatives, local educators, community partners, and Awamaki staff.

-That means projects are planned around real needs, appropriate timing, and the capacity of the communities and programs involved.
+Projects vary based on current needs, appropriate timing, and the capacity of the communities and programs involved.
 Students are not placed into communities as outsiders “helping” for a short visit.
 Instead, they participate in structured service learning that includes context, reflection, and respect for work already being led locally.

 Why Awamaki